lake-wg/edhoc/draft-ietf-lake-edhoc.md

 +------------------------------------------------------------------>|
 |                                                                   |
 ~~~~~~~~~~~
-{: #fig-sigma title="MAC-then-Sign variant of the SIGMA-I protocol used by EDHOC."}
+{: #fig-sigma title="MAC-then-Sign variant of the SIGMA-I protocol used by EDHOC method 0."}
 {: artwork-align="center"}

 The parties exchanging messages in an EDHOC session are called Initiator (I) and Responder (R).
 They exchange ephemeral public keys, compute a shared secret session key PRK_out, and derive symmetric application keys used to protect application data.